darkhz/prlmk/README.md

 - Once the swap goes below `free_swap_limit`, we start to collect tasks to kill.

-- We then sort those tasks based on their last accessed `stime+utime`, and then start killing the tasks with the lowest `stime+utime`.We stop killing tasks once the number of swap pages are above the threshold (`free_swap_limit`).
+- We then sort those tasks based on their last accessed `stime+utime`, and then start killing the tasks with the lowest `stime+utime`.
+We stop killing tasks once the number of swap pages are above the threshold (`free_swap_limit`).